Convective mesoscale turbulence at very low Prandtl numbers: Conclusions and outlook

 The highly inertial fluid turbulence in the bulk of low-$Pr$ convection layer was studied by examining the kinetic energy spectra, the 4/5-ths law, local isotropy, and a test of the dissipative anomaly.
 The results suggest that the fluid turbulence in the bulk for the lowest Prandtl number is close to the classical Kolmogorov turbulence.
 This implies that the temperature field behaves as a passive and highly diffusive scalar stirred by a highly turbulent flow; the impact of thermal plumes, which are the unstable fragments of the thick thermal boundary layers, can be considered an efficient large-scale forcing for turbulence, dominantly in the lower wavenumber part of the inertial range ($k_T$ in figure \ref{fig:Ek}).
 Some differences do remain.
 In particular, the asymptotic value of the rescaled mean kinetic energy dissipation rate falls below that in isotropic turbulence \citep{Sreenivasan:POF1998}, which suggests that boundary layers do matter, despite the nearness to isotropy in the central region.

 Our DNS results are fully resolved and can thus have implications for the modeling of small-scale turbulence in coarser-grid simulation studies of mesoscale convection, particularly for the development of subgrid-scale models that go beyond the mixing length theory of \cite{Prandtl:ZAMM1925}.
 This class of algebraic turbulence models is still a workhorse in astrophysical simulations; see for example discussions of their limitations and extensions in \citet{Miesch:LRSP2005} and \citet{Kupka:LRCA2017}, or recent extensions by \citet{Brandenburg:APJ2016}.
+Finally, we stress that the convection considered here does not incorporate complexities such as rotation, magnetic field, varying molecular transport coefficients, or curvature, which are present in geophysical and astrophysical settings.
+They would have to be included to yield realistic models in these specific instances.
+The present focus has been the exploration of the effects of low Prandtl numbers, which is an important facet of these flows.
 A more detailed study of these points in connection with small-scale intermittency in low-Prandtl-number RBC flows is underway, and will be reported elsewhere.

 \backsection[Acknowledgements]{The authors gratefully acknowledge the Gauss Centre for Supercomputing e.V. (https://www.gauss-centre.eu) for funding this project by providing computing time on the GCS Supercomputer SuperMUC-NG at Leibniz Supercomputing Centre (https://www.lrz.de).}